RoyKlaasseBos/royklaassebos.github.io/README.md

 <h4><i>The curriculum does not include any R videos (only Python).
 Why is that?</i></h4>
 <hr>
 <p>Very sharp, you are absolutely right!
-One of the questions people new to the field of data science typically come up with is: should I learn Python or R?
+One of the questions people new to the field of data science typically ask themselves is: should I learn Python or R?
 If you simply Google <a href="http://bfy.tw/FnTe" target="_blank">"Python vs R for Data Science"</a> you will find an abundance of discussions on this topic.
 From what I've read Python usually comes out as the ultimate winner (especially for Deep Learning applications - a subset of Machine Learning that tries to mimic the human brain).
 That does not mean that you should neglect R of course, but as a beginner I think it's better to become very knowledgeable at a single programming language rather than be mediocre at two.</p>

 <h4><i>What makes a Data Science unicorn?</i> 🦄</h4>
 <hr>